Nicolabell/Basic-Vue.js-app/README.md

 - v-bind can also be shortened to simply ':'
 - Using v-if, v-else, v-else-if, v-show to perform conditional rendering
 - Using dot notation to add variant data.
 Iterating over a variant object with the 'v-for' directive.
 Using the key attribute to make sure Vue keeps track of the node identity.
 Creating a list using 'v-for'.
+- Use v-on as an event listener (or @mouse for mouse over)
+- Add methods and properties of objects
+- Use event handling plus methods to increase or decrease data the data on the instance we are in (this) on click.